Jake Flannigan, NP

 Concentration: Family Nurse Practitioner - Online & Campus Based - Visit Website

-Frostburg State University's Master of Science in Nursing (MSN) Family Nurse Practitioner (FNP) program offers a transformative educational pathway for experienced registered nurses seeking advanced clinical expertise.
-Designed for healthcare professionals passionate about serving underserved communities, this blended program provides comprehensive training aligned with national nursing education standards.
-Students can advance their careers, enhance healthcare quality, and develop critical skills to address complex health challenges in diverse settings.
+Frostburg State University's Family Nurse Practitioner MSN program offers a transformative hybrid educational pathway for registered nurses seeking advanced clinical expertise.
+Tailored for healthcare professionals passionate about serving underserved communities, this program provides comprehensive training aligned with national nursing standards.
+Students develop critical skills to address complex health challenges, leveraging a blended learning format that combines online coursework with practical experiences.
+The program emphasizes leadership development, community-focused healthcare, and prepares graduates to enhance patient care across diverse clinical settings with potential career advancement opportunities.

 Concentration: Psychiatric and Mental Health Nurse Practitioner - Online & Campus Based - Visit Website